Mind–body dualism: Cartesian arguments

 The argument is distinguished from the Zombie Argument as it establishes that the mind could continue to exist without the body, rather than that the unaltered body could exist without the mind.
 Alvin Plantinga, J. P. Moreland, and Edward Feser have both supported the argument, although Feser and Moreland think that it must be carefully reformulated to be effective.

 The indivisibility argument for dualism was phrased by Descartes as follows:[T]here is a great difference between a mind and a body, because the body, by its very nature, is something divisible, whereas the mind is plainly indivisible...insofar as I am only a thing that thinks, I cannot distinguish any parts in me....
 Although the whole mind seems to be united to the whole body, nevertheless, were a foot or an arm or any other bodily part amputated, I know that nothing would be taken away from the mind...The argument relies upon Leibniz' principle of the identity of indiscernibles, which states that two things are the same if and only if they share all their properties.
 A counterargument is the idea that matter is not infinitely divisible, and thus that the mind could be identified with material things that cannot be divided, or potentially Leibnizian monads.

+The argument from free will

+Human beings possess a strong and non-illusory intuition that they have free will, and this intuition is an undeniable reality that all humans apprehend in their own actions.
+Moral responsibility also stems from this very freedom of will.
+If a human being were merely a physical entity, two possibilities would arise, both rationally unacceptable: the first is that human actions are determined by prior causes, leaving no room for free will—which directly contradicts human intuition; the second is compatibilism, which, despite appearing to reconcile determinism with freedom, nonetheless conflicts with the intuition that humans have the genuine ability to refrain from an action.
+In the physical world, all human actions are determined by preceding causes, leaving no room to avoid an action volitionally.
+Therefore, the notion of a physical being possessing free will is untenable, since free will implies the ability both to perform and to abstain from an action.
+Thus, free will becomes plausible only when rooted in the existence of an immaterial soul.
+Hence, as argued by Seyyed Jaaber Mousavirad, this very free will constitutes independent and compelling evidence for the existence of an immaterial soul.